A Harvard 19-year-old stayed up three days and saved hundreds of Ukrainian refugees

 In the week since Ukraine Take Shelter launched, thousands of people from “almost every country on the planet” have now posted listings offering entire homes, annexes, rooms and even couches in their houses for Ukrainian refugees to stay.

-As of Friday morning, there were 5,000 active listings on the website - not including an estimated 300 that hosts have taken down after their spaces have been filled, Mr Schiffman said.
+As of Friday morning, there were 5,000 active listings on the website - not including an estimated 300 that hosts have taken down after their spaces have been filled, Mr Schiffmann said.

 “For example, there were dozens of places in Hungary last night but by this morning there was almost none left,” he said.